Shavkatjon-O/data-strcutures-and-algorithms/README.md

 ### Asymptotic Notation

-**Asymptotic Notation** is a fundamental concept in computer science and mathematics that allows us to describe the behavior of algorithms and functions as their input size approaches infinity.
+**Asymptotic Notation** is a way of expressing the efficiency or performance of an algorithm by focusing on how its runtime or resource usage grows as the input size increases.
+It's a mathematical notation that helps computer scientists describe the upper and lower bounds of an algorithm's behavior without getting into the nitty-gritty details.

 > The term *Asymptotic Notation* comes from **mathematics** and widely used in **computer science** for measuring complexity of an algorithm in terms of **time** and **space**.

-Asymptotic notation is a way of expressing the efficiency or performance of an algorithm by focusing on how its runtime or resource usage grows as the input size increases.
-It's a mathematical notation that helps computer scientists describe the upper and lower bounds of an algorithm's behavior without getting into the nitty-gritty details.
+There are three commonly used asymptotic notations:

 - **Big O Notation (O)** - This represents the upper bound or worst-case scenario of an algorithm's growth.
 It gives an upper limit on the rate of growth of the algorithm's running time as the input size increases.

-Example: If an algorithm is O(n^2), it means that the worst-case running time grows quadratically with the size of the input.
+- Example: If an algorithm is O(n^2), it means that the worst-case running time grows quadratically with the size of the input.

 ### Analyzing Time Complexity
 ### Analyzing Space Complexity